src-d/blog/content/post/difftree.md

   will be pretty simple to detect renames (and copies) in a later step simply by processing the original output.

-Now that we know how to represent changes betwee two trees, we can already write down the signature of our difftree function:
+Now that we know how to represent changes between two trees, we can already write down the signature of our difftree function:

 ```go